mattzipan/daily-dev-tips/src/pages/posts/javascript-check-if-property-exists-in-object.md

 // Returns: false
 ```

-The check is acceptable, but it's not what we might be looking for.
+The check is acceptable, because the property exists - but be aware of this behaviour.

 ## Conclusion

-When trying to find out if an object holds a particular property, we need to consider how safe we want to be.
+When trying to find out if an object holds a particular property, we need to consider how **safe** we want the **check** to be.

-I would generally not recommend using the `undefined` check.
+I would generally not recommend using the 3rd method, the `undefined` check.

-If you only evaluate `Own` properties, the `hasOwnProperty` is a solid solution.
+If you only evaluate `Own` properties, the `hasOwnProperty` is the solid solution.

-But you might want to be on the safe side and use the `in` check to determine if an object has a property.
+But you might want to be on the safe side and use the `in` check to determine if an object has a property - owned or inherited.

 ### Thank you for reading, and let's connect!

-Thank you for reading my blog.
 Feel free to subscribe to my email newsletter and connect on [Facebook](https://www.facebook.com/DailyDevTipsBlog) or [Twitter](https://twitter.com/DailyDevTips1)